Frogohips/BoTS-Boss-of-the-SOC-V1/README.md

 **Syntax trips you up constantly.** Double backslashes for Windows paths, time range syntax, wildcard placement — these small things caused me more delays than the actual logic of the problems.

 Overall, I'd recommend BOTSv1 to anyone learning Splunk.
-It's frustrating in the right ways.
+It's frustrating in the right ways